Goals & Objectives for Student Learning

 Goal #1: Students will understand gender as an element of social, political, economic and legal structures as well as individual identities, critically interrogating understandings of gender divisions as natural or socially constructed.

-- Students can identify gender, privilege, and oppression as differently constructed through intersecting identities of race, ethnicity, class, religion, sexual orientation, age, nationality/citizenship, and other critical variables.
+- Students can identify gender, privilege, and oppression as differently constructed through intersecting identities of race, ethnicity, class, religion, sexual orientation, age, nationality/citizenship, ability, and other critical variables.

 Goal #2: Students will gain facility with disciplinary and interdisciplinary women’s and gender studies approaches and methods.

 - Students can critique the politics of traditional approaches to knowledge production.

 - Students can apply feminist theory to analysis of diverse topics.

 - Students can articulate principles and practices of feminist methodologies.

 - Students are able to identify central debates within feminist theorizing across disciplines.